Freshwater pearl mussels - A species on the brink

 On top of this, these populations are in serious decline and are not thought to have bred successfully since the 1960s.

-By working with local communities, improving water quality and establishing a breeding programme, this project hopes to ensure the recovery of Devon’s last remaining mussel populations and England’s only lowland populations.
+By working with local communities, improving water quality and establishing a breeding programme, this project is working to safeguard the recovery of Devon’s last remaining mussel populations and England’s only lowland populations.
 The ‘Restoring Freshwater Mussel Rivers in England’ project is led nationally by the Freshwater Biological Association and funded by Biffa Award.

 What are freshwater pearl mussels?